Share This Article

 So what is it that lies behind those unwanted GI symptoms that, at times, leave you feeling completely miserable?
 Unfortunately, there doesn’t seem to be one simple answer, though there may be one major offender – OXIDATIVE STRESS.
 According to recent research, increased exposure to oxidative stress can contribute to GI dysfunction.

-In order to understand the its impact on your gut, let’s do a quick refresher of what normal GI function looks like.
+In order to understand the impact of oxidative stress on your gut, let’s do a quick refresher of what optimal GI function looks like.

 The Inner Workings of Your Gut